 Payroll tax compliance is important for your business

-Payroll tax compliance is vital to the success of your business, and if you’re not up to date, you could face a hefty fine or even jail time.
+Payroll tax compliance is vital to the success of your business, and if you’re not up to date, you could face a hefty fines, jail time in extreme cases, and other severe consequences.
 However, you can defend yourself from prosecution if you can prove that circumstances were beyond your control.

 Examples of such circumstances include the destruction of your business, the theft of your money, or the failure of your bank to deposit payroll taxes.
 While these are very rare, they are available if necessary.